thoughtram/blog/_posts/2015-05-03-the-difference-between-annotations-and-decorators.md

 layout:     post
 title:      "The difference between Annotations and Decorators"
 date:       2015-05-03
-summary:    "Last year, the Angular team announced it's ECMAScript language extension AtScript, which adds types and annotations to the language in order to enable better tooling, debugging and overall development experience.
+summary:    "Last year, the Angular team announced it's ECMAScript language extension AtScript, which adds types and annotations to the language in order to enable better tooling, debugging and a better overall development experience.
 However, just recently at ng-conf, the team announced that AtScript becomes TypeScript, because both languages seem to solve the same problems.
 TypeScript implements a language feature called Decorators.
 In this article we're going to explore what exactly the difference between annotations and decorators is."

 categories:
 - angular